underthestars-zhy/MagicData/README.md

 ```swift
 try await magic.update(object)
 ```

-If object don't have primary value, every `update` is like `add`.
-If object has primary, `update` or `add` will base on whether it has been stored in the database.
+If object already exits in the database, this will `update` the data.

 ## Query All